 Compact Design: One of the many perks for owning a reflector telescope is they tend to be a lot more compact than a refractor and they have a much, much wider aperture too.
 The ST in the name of this telescope actually stands for “Short Tube” and this is basically a compact version of the standard SpaceProbe 130.
 The optical tube is 24-inches long, 9-inches less than the standard 130 model and it also has a focal length of 5.1-inches, which produces a pretty wide field of view for both beginner and more expert astronomers alike.

 130mm Aperture: As you’ve probably guessed by now the “130 ST” has a 130mm (5.1-inch) aperture which means that this reflector can capture and focus a whole heap of light.
-If you’ve never used a reflector (Newtonian) scope before you’ll probably still find it strange that even with the light bounced around at different angles these kinds of telescopes still give such amazing results…but then again they were invented by a genius physicist who basically defined gravity and then proved that it existed.
+If you’ve never used a reflector (Newtonian) scope before you’ll probably still find it strange that even with the light bounced around at different angles these Types of Telescopes still give such amazing results…but then again they were invented by a genius physicist who basically defined gravity and then proved that it existed.
 Anyways the aperture of the SpaceProbe 130ST is more than enough to produce amazing results even when you’re dealing with the growing problem of light pollution.
-Basically with this telescope you’ll be able to use it in an urban setting and get good results.
-However once you get it away from the mess of neon, halogen lights and sodium street lights the images are going to blow your socks off.
+Basically, with this telescope, you’ll be able to use it in an urban setting and get good results.
+However, once you get it away from the mess of neon, halogen lights and sodium street lights the images are going to blow your socks off.
 Well not literally.
 Obviously.
 That would cost you a fortune in socks.

 Magnification Maximum and Minimum: As with most things in life it’s going to come down to size and with the SpaceProbe 130ST we’re not talking physical size but the level of magnification you can get when using it.
 The good news is that with the supplied Plossl 25mm and 10mm eyepieces you can enjoy magnification of celestial bodies and events from 26x – 65x.
 The upper limit for this scope is 260x but that’s just a blur and you lose all definition when using the theoretical maximum of any telescope.